MicrosoftDocs/fabric-docs/docs/real-time-analytics/sample-gallery.md

 ---
 title: Query sample data in Real-Time Analytics
-description: Learn how to load sample data into Real-Time Analytics and explore it using a KQL queryset. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to load sample data into Real-Time Analytics and explore it using sample queries in a KQL queryset. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster